shreethaar/ctf-writeups/writeups/2024/3108CTF/Mesej-Rahsia/index.md

 ##### 4. Reconstruct Flag String
 `}txet_rehpic_etutitsbus{3108` ->  `3108{substitute_cipher_text}`

-\There you go, flag for the challenge
+There you have the flag

 **Flag:** `3108{substitute_cipher_text}`